omahern/RNA_SIP_Protocol/RNA_SIP_Protocol.Rmd

 # 16S PCR

 To make sure that the cDNA synthesis worked, we run a quick 16S PCR with the [taq](https://www.neb.com/products/m0531-phusion-high-fidelity-pcr-master-mix-with-hf-buffer#Protocols,%20Manuals%20&%20Usage) and [515F/926R](https://ami-journals.onlinelibrary.wiley.com/doi/full/10.1111/1462-2920.13023) primers from the [sequencing center](https://imr.bio/protocols.html).
+We are just going to run a subset of our samples (out of the 14 96-well plates for sequencing, we will PCR maybe 4-8 samples per plate).

 Component   |   Conc   |   10 uL Rxn